 Tools that are developmentally driven.
 Policies and practices are informed by principles of healthy adolescent brain development, and early childhood development.

 Tools that are trauma-informed and centered around healing.
 Policies and practices recognize the impact of trauma on development and incorporate strategies for screening, addressing trauma symptoms and supporting healing.

 The voices and views of young people.
 Policies and practices are informed by youth voice.

 A focus on our Protective and Promotive Factors.
 Policies and practices create opportunities that support well-being for healthy development and strengthen young families.

 Evidence-informed approaches to our work.
 Policies and practices are informed by research, evidence of effectiveness and credible theory.
 Results- based and learning and accountability driven: Policies and practices incorporate strategies for data collection, analysis and tracking of results, as well as generating new knowledge for the field.

 An equity-centered approach to our work.
 Policies and practices are explicit in achieving equity.

-Through this work, we hope to transform the child welfare system and, in particular, how it handles and supports expectant and parenting teens (and their children and families) while they are in the foster care system and in their transition to adulthood.
+Through this work, we hope to transform the child welfare system and, in particular, how it supports expectant and parenting youth, their children, and their families while they are in the foster care system and in their transition to adulthood.
 We specifically hope to see the following changes:

 Child welfare systems:

 - Adoption of systematic, strengths-based data collection protocols that can holistically assess the needs of mothers, fathers, and their children.

-- Methods to increase identification and engagement of young fathers in supports offered by the foster care system.
+- Methods to increase identification and engagement of young fathers in services and supports.

 - Increase in the creation and use of youth advisory boards that include expectant and parenting youth.